virelay/corelay/README.md

             # processors, such as EigenDecomposition, can be assigned to pre-defined tasks
             embedding=EigenDecomposition(n_eigval=8, io=iobj),
             # flow-based Processors, such as Parallel, can combine multiple Processors
+            # broadcast=True copies the input as many times as there are Processors
+            # broadcast=False instead attempts to match each input to a Processor
             clustering=Parallel([
                 Parallel([
                     KMeans(n_clusters=k, io=iobj) for k in n_clusters
                 ], broadcast=True),
                 # io-objects will be used during computation when supplied to Processors
+                # if a corresponding output value (here identified by hashes) already exists,
+                # the value is not computed again but instead loaded from the io object
                 TSNEEmbedding(io=iobj)
             ], broadcast=True, is_output=True)
         )